ddfzhh/webScrape/README.md

 The goal of this project is to get data from [Box Office Mojo](https://www.boxofficemojo.com) and send an email weekly to my own email, with an HTML table showcasing the top 20 highest box office films of the week.

+Inside the requirements file, you will see the libraries that are required to run the code.

+In the python folder, there are two files: main.py and helper.py

 ## How to Use
 ### 1. Preparing the environment
 When located to the directory, in command line type: